 Creativity to Innovation Labs

-The Labs are organised to operate independently or to link as individuals request opportunities to hear, to share, to refine, to build or to commercialise ideas;
+The Labs are organized to operate independently or to link as individuals request opportunities to hear, to share, to refine, to build or to commercialism ideas;

 - Creative Play

 - Refining/packaging for markets, galleries, exhibitions

 - Globally adapt markets

 Foundation’s Gallery and Shopping

 The Foundation will host online galleries, exhibition centers and bookstores featuring outcomes of research, seminars, the innovation center and independent products/services/technologies developed by, with and for women in leadership in rural and regional communities within and outreach beyond Australia.
 The Foundation hosts an IP security system and supports enterprise building and outcomes through a financial transaction service center.